 - The glue has a quick drying time for this glue.

-- No clamping required (though it wouldn’t hurt to do so still).
+- No need for clamping (though it wouldn’t hurt to do so still).

 Cons: